giacomib/Motta_Giacomo_MST_LP_202102/README.md

 # Description
-A project about MST in Lisp and Prolog
+A University project about MST in Lisp and Prolog